davanstrien/flyswot/README.md

 Once you run this command you should see some progress reported by _flyswot_, including a progress bar that shows how many of the images _flyswot_ has predicted against.

-When _flyswot_ has finshed you will have a CSV 'report' which contains the path to the image, the predicted label and the confidence for that prediction.
+When _flyswot_ has finished you will have a CSV 'report' which contains the path to the image, the predicted label and the confidence for that prediction.

 ## License